tdavis/proj-vim/README.md

 * :ProjMenu - Open a menu with all of these commands.
 * :ProjNotes - Open the project notes file in a split.
 * :ProjOpen - Prompt to open a project.
+* :ProjOpenTab - Prompt to open a project for the open tab.
+Projects opened this way will only be active in the opened tab, so that each tab can contain a project.
 * :ProjRefresh - Reload the current project.
 * :ProjReload - Reload the project file.
 * :ProjVim - Open the project's vim settings file in a split.